MF366-Coding/The-xD-Virus-Collection/README.md

 It is not destructive by itself.

+## How to download a virus?
+Let's say you would like to download The Laggy Virus.
+You find file with the commit "Add the Laggy Virus" and download them all.

 ## I work hard, you know?
 Please smash that Star button since I worked hard to create this!